p-adic Heights of Heegner points on Shimura curves: Introduction

 It is conjectured that to any Hilbert modular newform $f$ one can attach a simple abelian variety $A=A_{f}$ over $F$, characterised uniquely up to isogeny\footnote{Thanks to Faltings's isogeny theorem \cite{faltings}.} by the equality of $L$-functions

 Here $M=M_{f}$ is the field generated by the Fourier coefficients of $f$; $A$ has dimension $[M:\Q]$ and its endomorphism algebra contains $M$ (we say that $A$ is \emph{ of $GL_{2}(M)$-type}; in fact since $F$ is totally real, $A$ is of \emph{strict} $GL_{2}$-type, that is, its endomorphism algebra {equals} $M$ -- see e.g. \cite[Lemma 3.3]{yzz}).
 The conjecture is known to be true \cite[Theorem B]{shouwu} when either $[F:\Q]$ is odd or $v(N)$ is odd for some finite place $v$ (the assumptions of Theorem B above imply that one of these conditions holds); in this case $A$ is a quotient $\phi$ of $J(X)$ for a suitable Shimura curve $X$ of the type described above.
-Viceversa any abelian variety of $GL_{2}$-type (for some field $M$) over a totally real field $F$ is conjectured to be associated to a Hilbert modular form $f$ as above.
+Viceversa any abelian variety of $GL_{2}$-type (for some field $M$) over a totally real field $F$ is conjectured to be associated with a Hilbert modular form $f$ as above.
+This is known to be true for all elliptic curves $A$ over $F$ when $F$ is $\Q$ or a real quadratic field; and for all but possibly finitely many geometric isomorphism classes if $F$ is a general totally real field (see \cite{bao}, whose result is somewhat stronger result than this, and \cite{six}; the results build on the method of Wiles for $F=\Q$).

 In view of known ${\rm Aut}(\C/\Q)$-equivariance properties of automorphic $L$-functions and the above equality, the order of vanishing of $L(A,s)$ at $s=1$ will be an integer multiple $r[M:\Q]$ of the dimension of $A$.
 We call $r$ the \emph{$M$-order of vanishing} of $L(A,s)$ or the \emph{analytic $M$-rank} of $A$.